jetrz/Predicting-Drug-Side-Effects/README.md

 # Predicting-Drug-Side-Effects
-Code for the paper "Enhancing Drug Side-Effect Prediction With Clusters And Word Embeddings".
+Code for the paper "Enhancing Drug Side-Effect Prediction With Word Embeddings And Label Taxonomy".